bnomei/kirby3-redis-cachedriver/README.md

 ### No cache when debugging

-When Kirbys global debug config is set to `true` no caches will be read.
+When Kirby's global debug config is set to `true` no caches will be read.
 But entries will be created.
-This will make you live easier – trust me.

 ### How to use Redis Cache Driver with Lapse or Boost

-You need to set the cache driver for the [lapse plugin](https://github.com/bnomei/kirby3-lapse) to `redis`.
+You must set the cache driver for the [lapse plugin](https://github.com/bnomei/kirby3-lapse) to `redis`.

 **site/config/config.php**
 ```php